-Menstrual like cramps are another symptom of labor.
+Menstrual-like cramps are another symptom of labor.
 Backache and leg cramps may also occur.
-As the baby drops into pelvic inlet he or she will put pressure on your nerves which can cause cramping in your legs.
+As the baby drops into the pelvic inlet, he or she will put pressure on your nerves, which can cause cramping in your legs.

-You may notice an increase in pelvic pressure or a feeling like baby is going to "fall out".
-This pressure increases as your pregnancy nears to an end.
+You may notice an increase in pelvic pressure or a feeling like the baby is going to "fall out".
+This pressure increases as your pregnancy near the end.

-You may notice an increase in vaginal discharge, particularly mucousy discharge.
-You may lose your mucous plug completely or it may break off a little at a time.
+You may notice an increase in vaginal discharge, particularly mucous discharge.
+You may lose your mucus plug completely, or it may break off a little at a time.
 If you lose your mucus plug and it is tinged with blood, this is considered bloody show.
 Although not always, labor usually begins within 72 hours of bloody show.

 Your doctor may be monitoring your progress during the last few weeks of pregnancy.
 She may tell you that you have begun to dilate or efface.
-Dilation is the opening of the cervix where effacement is the thinning out of the cervix.
+Dilation is the opening of the cervix, while effacement is the thinning out of the cervix.
 Both are a good sign that labor may start soon.